gee-community/geemap/README.rst

 Below is a partial list of features available for the geemap package.
 Please check the `examples <https://github.com/giswqs/geemap/tree/master/examples>`__ page for notebook examples, GIF animations, and video tutorials.

-* Automated conversion from Earth Engine JavaScripts to Python scripts and Jupyter notebooks.
+* Convert Earth Engine JavaScripts to Python scripts and Jupyter notebooks.
-* Displaying Earth Engine data layers for interactive mapping.
+* Display Earth Engine data layers for interactive mapping.
-* Supporting Earth Engine JavaScript API-styled functions in Python, such as ``Map.addLayer()``, ``Map.setCenter()``, ``Map.centerObject()``, ``Map.setOptions()``.
+* Support Earth Engine JavaScript API-styled functions in Python, such as `Map.addLayer()`, `Map.setCenter()`, `Map.centerObject()`, `Map.setOptions()`.
-* Creating split-panel maps with Earth Engine data.
+* Create split-panel maps with Earth Engine data.
-* Retrieving Earth Engine data interactively using the Inspector Tool.
+* Retrieve Earth Engine data interactively using the Inspector Tool.
 * Interactive plotting of Earth Engine data by simply clicking on the map.
-* Converting data format between GeoJSON and Earth Engine.
+* Convert data format between GeoJSON and Earth Engine.
-* Using drawing tools to interact with Earth Engine data.
+* Use drawing tools to interact with Earth Engine data.
-* Using shapefiles with Earth Engine without having to upload data to one's GEE account.
+* Use shapefiles with Earth Engine without having to upload data to one's GEE account.
-* Exporting Earth Engine FeatureCollection to other formats (i.e., shp, csv, json, kml, kmz) using only one line of code.
+* Export Earth Engine FeatureCollection to other formats (i.e., shp, csv, json, kml, kmz).
-* Exporting Earth Engine Image and ImageCollection as GeoTIFF.
+* Export Earth Engine Image and ImageCollection as GeoTIFF.
-* Extracting pixels from an Earth Engine Image into a 3D numpy array.
+* Extract pixels from an Earth Engine Image into a 3D numpy array.
-* Calculating zonal statistics by group (e.g., calculating land over composition of each state/country).
+* Calculate zonal statistics by group.
-* Adding a customized legend for Earth Engine data.
+* Add a customized legend for Earth Engine data.
-* Converting Earth Engine JavaScripts to Python code directly within Jupyter notebook.
+* Convert Earth Engine JavaScripts to Python code directly within Jupyter notebook.
-* Adding animated text to GIF images generated from Earth Engine data.
+* Add animated text to GIF images generated from Earth Engine data.
-* Adding colorbar and images to GIF animations generated from Earth Engine data.
+* Add colorbar and images to GIF animations generated from Earth Engine data.
-* Creating Landsat timelapse animations with animated text using Earth Engine.
+* Create Landsat timelapse animations with animated text using Earth Engine.
-* Searching places and datasets from Earth Engine Data Catalog.
+* Search places and datasets from Earth Engine Data Catalog.
-* Using timeseries inspector to visualize landscape changes over time.
+* Use timeseries inspector to visualize landscape changes over time.
-* Exporting Earth Engine maps as HTML files and PNG images.
+* Export Earth Engine maps as HTML files and PNG images.
-* Searching Earth Engine API documentation within Jupyter notebooks.
+* Search Earth Engine API documentation within Jupyter notebooks.
-* Importing Earth Engine assets from personal account.
+* Import Earth Engine assets from personal account.
-* Publishing interactive GEE maps directly within Jupyter notebook.
+* Publish interactive GEE maps directly within Jupyter notebook.
-* Adding local raster datasets (e.g., GeoTIFF) to the map.
+* Add local raster datasets (e.g., GeoTIFF) to the map.
-* Performing image classification and accuracy assessment.
+* Perform image classification and accuracy assessment.
-* Extracting pixel values interactively.
+* Extract pixel values interactively and export as shapefile and csv.

 Installation